Thanks for your interest in the Learning Garden! We are excited to welcome volunteers back!

 Community Gardening opportunities will resume beginning in Spring Term 2022!

-PCC’s Rock Creek Community Garden has 6 community garden raised beds for use by student resource centers and/or staff, faculty and students.
-These raised garden beds help foster a sense of ownership and stewardship within the Rock Creek Campus community.
-Academic teams, centers, and service departments collectively work in the Community Garden space and are integral members in the care of the garden.
+PCC’s Rock Creek Learning Garden has community gardening raised beds for use by identity-based centers and staff, faculty and students.
+These raised garden beds help grow a sense of collectivity and stewardship within the Rock Creek Campus community and garden at the same time as mitigating food insecurity.
+Academic teams, clubs, centers, and service departments collectively work in the garden and are integral members in the care and flourishing of the garden.

 Some of the benefits provided: